 And what does this onboarding process look like at LHC?

 We have set up an onboarding process that starts with a casual welcome day to get to know the whole team.
 We like to have a team breakfast when several employees start with us on the same day.
-We also talk about the company’s values and history, and Garry, our CEO & Founder, explains his vision and gives a future look at what we have in store.
+Furthermore, we also talk about the company’s values and history, and Garry, our CEO & Founder, explains his vision and gives a future look at what we have in store.

 On the second day, we focus on the topic of “candidates”.
 How do I approach candidates?
 How do you build a network?
 What is sustainable networking?
 What does the candidate’s “journey” look like in a typical application process with us?
 What do we need to do better than competitor companies to retain candidates?
 How can I tell if a candidate really wants to change or is just looking around the market first? …

 Then we explain the sales process to the new team members, even if he or she is not exposed to it in his or her role.
 I think it’s important to understand the whole process, both on the candidates’ and clients’ sides.
 If an employee wants to develop further in the company at a later stage, for example, and become a 360° consultant, we then of course still conduct appropriate sales training.

 In the following days, we train them in the use of the CRM, our internal database, and discuss any questions that may still be open.